 How Counseling for Teens Can Help

-Throughout your search I’m sure you’ve already found that many therapists do not work with teens.
+Throughout your search I’m sure you’ve already found that many therapists do not provide counseling for teens.
 Unlike most adults who come to therapy, many teens are either being forced to come by parents or they are just apprehensive talking to anybody who is not a friend.
 Counseling for teens takes more work and relationship building on the part of the therapist because therapists themselves are adults and this leads to an inherent suspicion that the counselor will side with parents.
-I have worked with teens for over a decade and look forward to working with them because I know how difficult this stage of development is.
+I’ve provided counseling for teens for over a decade and look forward to working with them because I know how difficult this stage of development is.
 These trying times for teens also have a strong impact on the family system.
-Because of that I spend some time with parents to partner in your teenager’s mental health.
+Because of that, I do spend some time with parents to partner in your teenager’s mental health.
 These are some of the issues facing your teen today:

 Whether in secret or in the open, being bullied can cause a great deal of emotional distress and feelings of powerlessness.
 With all of the (much needed) attention given to bullying, parents often fear the worst.
 Counseling for teens who are being bullied focuses on processing all the feelings that come along with being targeted and rejected.
 We also look for strategies to get support from school, family, and peer group.
 Ultimately, the goal is to not only increase feelings of safety and security, but resilience and self-confidence.